 Usually, pyridoxine 50 to 100 mg orally once a day corrects the deficiency in adults.
 Most people taking isoniazid should also be given pyridoxine 30 to 50 mg orally once a day.
 For deficiency due to increased metabolic demand, amounts larger than the daily recommended intake may be required.
 For most cases of inborn errors of metabolism, high doses of pyridoxine may be effective.

-Vitamin B6 deficiency is usually caused by pyridoxine-inactivating drugs (eg, isoniazid), protein-energy undernutrition, malabsorption, alcoholism, or excessive loss.
+Vitamin B6 deficiency is usually caused by pyridoxine-inactivating drugs (eg, isoniazid), protein-energy undernutrition, malabsorption, alcohol use disorder, or excessive loss.

-Deficiency can cause peripheral neuropathy, seborrheic dermatitis, glossitis, and cheilosis, and, in adults, depression, confusion, and seizures.
+Deficiency can cause peripheral neuropathy, seborrheic dermatitis, glossitis, and cheilosis, and, in adults, confusion and seizures.